cran/skimr/README.md

 their data.
 It handles different data types and returns a `skim_df` object which can be included in a pipeline or displayed nicely for the human reader.

+**Note: `skimr` version 2 has major changes when skimr is used programmatically.
+Upgraders should revie. this document, the release notes, and vignettes carefully.**

 Installation
 ------------